liberland/docs/regulations/drafts/order-on-governance-2.md

 Together with the Minister of Finance, the Minister will ensure the Liberland Metaverse serves a purpose and supports the primary effort of settling and running the real-life country.
 Ensure it becomes economically net-positive.
 If this proves long-term impossible, discontinue it.

 ### Article 35: Methodical Support
-1) The Minister will support other ministers by ensuring high-quality legislative and other output.
+1) The Minister will support other ministers by ensuring they produce high-quality legislative and other output and aiding them to keep up that quality and continuously improve on it.
 2) The Minister will promote and implement good administrative practices across the Provisional Government.

 ### Article 36: Ensure International Compliance
-1) The Minister will ensure that the Provisional Government operates in ways that are internationally compliant, particularly with binding customary Public International Law, and other norms, hard and soft law, where non-compliance would pose a significant reputational risk.
+1) The Minister will ensure that the Provisional Government operates in ways that are internationally compliant, particularly with binding customary public international law and other norms, hard and soft law, where non-compliance would pose a significant reputational risk.
-2) The Minister, together with the Minister of Foreign Affairs, will prepare a list of international treaties that Liberland should enter.
+2) The Minister and the Minister of Foreign Affairs will prepare a list of international treaties that Liberland should enter.

 ### Article 37:

 ## Chapter 6: Secretary of State

 ### Article 37: Foreign Representation
-The Secretary of State will, together with the Minsiter of Foreign Affairs, represent Liberland internationally, most notably to
+The Secretary of State will, together with the Minister of Foreign Affairs, represent Liberland internationally, most notably to

    a) conduct state visits and organize and preside foreign state visits into Liberland,